Merzasphor/MWSE/docs/source/lua/type/tes3creatureInstance.rst

 ----------------------------------------------------------------------------------------------------

 `actorFlags`_ (`number`_)
+    Read-only.
 A number representing the actor flags.
 Truly a bit field.

 `aiConfig`_ (`tes3aiConfig`_)
+    Read-only.
 Simplified access to the base creature's AI configuration.

 `attacks`_ (`table`_)
     Simplified access to the base creature's attacks.
 A table of three attacks, represented by a trio of tes3rangeInt.